Venukanna/Earthquake-Visualizer/README.md

 ## 🤖 AI Support (Level 1 – 50%)
 I used **ChatGPT** to:
 - Plan the application structure
 - Fix errors and improve responsiveness
-- Write presentation/demo scripts
 - Draft and refine this README

 ---